albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Title:** Refactor VLM image description pipeline
 -   **Status:** Resolved
 -   **Description:** Centralized the Vision Language Model (VLM) image description logic into the `llama_worker.py` script.
 This removes the `get_vlm_description` method from `cortex_backbone_provider.py` and introduces a dedicated "vision" task type in the worker.
 The changes also include improved error handling, input processing, and a longer timeout for Ollama streaming to enhance stability with slower models.
+-   **ID:** UI-FEAT-005
+    -   **Title:** Add initial GTK C application for native UI experiments.
+    -   **Status:** In-Progress
+    -   **Description:** This adds the initial directory structure and boilerplate for a GTK-based desktop application written in C. This is an experimental feature to explore native UI options for the UIEngine.